 During Mrs. Wright’s time of suffering from her wounds as she laid dying from the wanton, unprovoked assault upon her life, she showed a wonderful degree of fortitude and patience, and at the same time a most sweet and forgiving spirit in regard to her assailant.
 “If I die,” she remarked one day, “I shall go to heaven; but if he dies his soul is lost forever.”
 Her Christian character shone out brightly to the last.
 We can well believe that her remark to Mrs. Shedd, who visited her on her way through Salmas, was true, “All is light about me.”

-Notes—Shushan in not in the photograph of the group of women seen in the header.
-The spellings of “Ooroomeeyah” include, Orūmīyeh, Urmia, Oroomiah, or Urūmiyeh, and probably other versions, which show Western speakers’ difficulties with transcribing the Eastern languages.
+Notes—The header is from the University of Alberta as on Internet Archive and is titled “Map of Persia, Turkey in Asia, Afghanistan, Beloochistan, 1872.”
+The spellings of “Ooroomeeyah” include, Orūmīyeh, Urmia, Oroomiah, or Urūmiyeh, and probably other versions show Western speakers’ difficulties with transliterating the Eastern languages.
 The “Mrs. Shedd” referred to in the biography was not the wife of W. G. T. Shedd, but of Rev. J. H. Shedd, D.D.
 Rev. Wright’s first wife, Mary Letitia, was from Oregon, and she died of typhoid fever in Tabriz in 1878.
 Persia’s current name, Iran, came into use in 1935.
 Other than the source provided in the biography, another source used was the 35 page report of the murder of Shushan to United States Secretary of State James G. Blaine, which includes correspondence between Spencer Pratt of the United States, English Consul-General Col. C. E. Stewart, and others, along with testimony from the trial that includes Rev. Wright’s account of the events when his wife was attacked.
 There is also some interesting discussion of the murder of the unborn son and his inclusion as a victim in the case against Minas.
 The report is found in, United States Department of State, The Executive Documents of the House of Representatives for the Second Session of the Fifty-First Congress, 1890-91, With Index, In Thirty-Eight Volumes, Vol. 1, Washington: Government Printing Office, 1891, pages 658-692.
 A publication that is interesting is Isaac Malek Yonan’s, Persian Women: A Sketch of Woman’s Life From the Cradle to the Grave, and Missionary Work Among Them, With Illustrations, Nashville: Cumberland Presbyterian Publishing House, 1898; in the preface, the author refers to several other publications regarding Persian women, customs, and culture.
 According to Yonan, page 139, there were about 150,000 Nestorians in Persia in his day with a fifth of them living in Ooroomeeyah.
 The article, The Modern Chaldeans and Nestorians, and the Study of Syriac among Them, by Gabriel Oussani, in Journal of the American Oriental Society, Vol. 22 (1901), pages 79-96, provides further information about the Nestorians.